 Partaking in a variety of horsemanship activities offers stimulation to muscle groups clients may not utilize, problem solving and increased communication opportunities, and social and sensory integration.
 With information offered by parents, social workers or teachers, Adaptive Riding sessions meet each client’s individual needs, goals and abilities to achieve the greatest outcomes.

-Our approach to equine-assisted activities through customized procedures seeks to improve abilities, bolster the activities of daily living and improve function through a variety of areas.
+Our approach to equine-assisted services through customized procedures seeks to improve abilities, bolster the activities of daily living and improve function through a variety of areas.